Quramy/serverless-falcor-starter/README.md

 # Serverless Falcor Starter

-Provides a [Serverless](http://serverless.com/) project including a [Falcor](http://netflix.github.io/falcor/) endpoint.
+This [Serverless Framework](http://serverless.com/) project creates a REST API for a [Falcor](http://netflix.github.io/falcor/) endpoint.

 ## Getting Started

-You need `serverless` CLI.
+You need `serverless` CLI(0.5.x or later).
 See http://docs.serverless.com/docs/installing-serverless .

 Create and initialize project from serverless-falcor-starter: